{{article.title}}

 If you prefer to always view the website in English, please click here.

 The idea behind self-consumption is simple: you generate your own energy and then use it.
 But what happens when you generate more energy than you need?
-Can you "make money" from this surplus?
+You can save even more, thanks to the surplus.

 More and more people are deciding to take up self-consumption and install solar panels to generate their own energy.